linas/i370-bigfoot/README.md

 [PDOS, the Public Domain Operating System](https://pdos.org).

 ## Status
-Version 0.9.0 - October 2024
+Version 1.0.0 - October 2024

 At this time, binutils (the assembler), gcc (the compiler) and the Linux kernel have been revived.
-A port of uClibc has been created, and busybox compiles and runs. verything is quasi-stable: you can boot one of the busybox shells (`ash`, `hush`) and everything runs for a while, until it doesn't.
+A port of uClibc has been created, and busybox compiles and runs.
+Everything is stable, more or less: you can boot one of the busybox shells (`ash`, `hush`) and everything runs.
+You can even double-cross-compile ("Candadian-cross") the assembler and run it on i370, and create a working, runnable "hello, world."
+GCC is harder, the `autotools` on GCC can't seem to do Candaian-cross correctly.

 ## Issues
 Know what you are getting into!
 This is a revival of old work from 1999.